kcallin/haka-mqtt/doc/source/reactor_lifecycle.rst

 Stop
 =====

-Calls to `stop` may be used to at the earliest possible opportunity cleanly disconnect from a server.
+Calls to :meth:`haka_mqtt.reactor.Reactor.stop` may be used to at the earliest possible opportunity cleanly disconnect from a server.

 .. graphviz::